peterhinch/micropython-samples/README.md

 `pyb.rng()` which uses a hardware random number generator on the microcontroller.

-There are two use cases for the pseudo random number generator.
-Firstly on platforms lacking a hardware generator (e.g. the Pyboard Lite).
-And secondly where repeatable results are required, for example in testing.
-A pseudo random number generator is seeded with an arbitrary initial value.
+There are a few use-cases for pseudo random number generators.
+Some platforms lack a hardware generator (e.g. the Pyboard Lite) and some ports don't support `uos.urandom`.
+There is also a case for running a RNG in an interrupt service routine.

+Pseudo random number generators provide repeatable sequences of numbers which can be an advantage, for example in testing.
+The RNG is seeded with an initial value.
 On each call to the function it will return a random number, but (given the same seed) the sequence of numbers following initialisation will always be the same.

 See [random.py](./random/random.py) for usage and timing documentation.
 The [yasmarang generator](./random/yasmarang.py) is also included, along with my